Search the Health Library

 Our urban health internal medicine primary care curriculum features essential and novel experiences.
 Throughout the program, there is a focus on the issues that disproportionately afflict the inhabitants of an urban environment.
 These issues are addressed and tackled on a regular basis as the residents care for their patients in both the outpatient and inpatient settings.
 In addition, the residents have specific rotations dedicated to these topics.

-- Substance Use Disorders (SUD): Residents participate in a 4-week rotation.
+- Addiction Medicine: Residents participate in a 4-week rotation.
 Residents perform universal screening, incorporate evidence-based practices for early intervention, make appropriate patient referrals to specialized treatment programs, and practice treating opioid addiction with sublingual buprenorphine in the primary care setting.

 - Psychiatry: Residents participate in a 4-week rotation.
 They receive enhanced psychiatry education emphasizing diagnosis of major adult psychiatric illnesses, outpatient treatment of major depression, identification of patients with dual diagnoses, and assessment of patients at risk for violent or suicidal behavior.